Garfield Public Records Directory

 All links go directly to official Garfield, Kansas government websites.

-Law enforcement in Garfield, Pawnee County is served by the Pawnee County Sheriff's Office and the Larned Police Department.
-The Sheriff's Office covers the unincorporated areas of the county, while the Larned Police Department handles law enforcement within the city limits of Larned.
-These agencies coordinate on major crimes and emergencies, ensuring comprehensive coverage and response throughout the county.
-They work together on joint operations and share resources to enhance public safety.
+Law enforcement services in Garfield, Pawnee County are provided through the Pawnee County Sheriff's Office and the Larned Police Department.
+These agencies coordinate their efforts on major crimes and emergencies, sharing resources and conducting joint operations to ensure public safety coverage across the region.

 Jail & Inmate Records